cubedro/frontier.ethereum.org/views/content/geth.md

     eth.getBalance(primaryAccount)

  Your balance should return 0, since you just created it.
 In order to do the next steps you need to have some ether in your account so you can pay the gas costs.
 In the next section you'll learn what gas is, and how you can interact with the network.

+### Check All Balances at once

+Geth is a javascript environment, that means you can create functions just like you would in javascript.
+For example, if you want to check the balance of all your accounts at once, use this JavaScript code snippet.
+It will iterate over each of your accounts and print their balance in ether:

+    function checkAllBalances() {
+      var i = 0;
+      eth.accounts.forEach(function(id) {
+        console.log("eth.accounts["+i+"]: " + id + "\tbalance: " + web3.fromWei(eth.getBalance(id), "ether") + " ether");
+        i++;
+      })
+    };

+Once you executed the line above, all you need to check your whole balance is:

+    checkAllBalances()